ZeroClaw is a blazing-fast, ultra-lightweight AI agent framework built entirely in Rust.

 What is ZeroClaw?

-ZeroClaw is an open-source runtime framework for agentic workflows infrastructure that abstracts models, tools, memory, and execution so agents can be built once and run anywhere.
-It ships as a single Rust binary with no external runtime dependencies.
+ZeroClaw is an open-source runtime for building AI agents.
+It abstracts away the complexity of plugging in different AI models, tools, memory systems, and execution layers so you write your agent logic once and it just works wherever.
+The whole thing ships as a single Rust binary with zero external runtime dependencies.
+No Node.js, no npm, no bloat.

 Key Features: